jasmainak/mne-workshop-brown/_build/raw_to_evoked/epochs.md

 If you wish to look at the average across trial types, then you may do so, creating an [`Evoked`](https://martinos.org/mne/dev/generated/mne.Evoked.html) object in the process.
-Instances of `Evoked` are usually created by calling :func:`mne.Epochs.average`.
-For creating `Evoked` from other data structures see :class:`mne.EvokedArray` and `tut_creating_data_structures`.
+Instances of `Evoked` are usually created by calling [`mne.Epochs.average`](https://martinos.org/mne/stable/generated/mne.Epochs.html#mne.Epochs.average).
+For creating `Evoked` from other data structures see [`mne.EvokedArray`](https://martinos.org/mne/stable/generated/mne.EvokedArray.html#mne.EvokedArray) and
+`tut_creating_data_structures`.